 The procedure of chain surveying involves the following series of steps:

 1. The initial step of chain surveying is reconnaissance.
-Reconnaissance involves the preliminary inspection of the area to be surveyed.
-A rough sketch or index map is prepared.
+It involves the preliminary inspection of the area to be surveyed.
+A rough sketch or index map is prepared after inspection.

-2. After recci of the area is completed, the stations are fixed.
+2. After a reconnaissance of the area is completed, the stations are fixed.
 The fixing or marking of the stations can be accomplished by using one of the following methods:

 a.
 Driving pegs.